- 1 Why is this mod so laggy?

 Why is this mod so laggy?

-This mod has higher performance requirements than regular minecraft.
+This mod has higher performance requirements than regular Minecraft.
 It's just a matter of complexity.
 The mod places more blocks during terrain generation.
 There are larger trees, and generally more things, on average than most of regular Minecraft.
 For those using Forge versions older than 220.127.116.1175, lighting calculations may be a significant cause for lag.

 Can I put this mod in my mod pack?
 What is your mod pack policy?